awsdocs/aws-doc-sdk-examples/gov2/redshift/README.md

 ```
 #### Learn the basics

-This example shows you how to work with Amazon Redshift tables, items, and queries.
+This example shows you how to learn core operations for Amazon Redshift using an AWS SDK.

 <!--custom.basic_prereqs.redshift_Scenario.start-->